bcgov/orgbook-bc-api-docs/docs/README.md

 }
 ```

-The results are a list of credential issuers that have registered with OrgBook BC.
-They may or may not have issued any credentials to OrgBook BC yet.
-In the above example, the issuer with an `id` of `1` is the BC Corporate Registry which issues credentials to OrgBook BC that have to do with to an organization's registration in the province, among others.
+The results are a list of credential issuers that have registered with OrgBook.
+They may or may not have issued any credentials to OrgBook yet.
+In the above example, the issuer with an `id` of `1` is the BC Corporate Registry which issues credentials to OrgBook that have to do with to an organization's registration in the province, among others.
 Developers can find out what type of credentials are issued by a specific issuer, by making a `GET` request to the `/v4/credential-type` endpoint (see below).

-### I want to get a list of available credential types in OrgBook BC
+### I want to get a list of available credential types in OrgBook

 To do this, make a `GET` request to the `/v4/credential-type` endpoint.
 The response will look something like: